 Wood Chip Barn

-Having surveyed Hooke Park’s beech compartments, a database of potential forked components was established, and from it, the structural concept was developed.
-Based on the criteria of this structure, 25 forks were harvested from the forest, brought back to the campus and scanned in 3D.
-An organization script was used to generate a final arrangement of forks in collaboration with engineers from Arup.
-This digital model was then translated into fabrication information with which Hooke Park’s new robotic arm transformed each fork into a finished component.
-After being pre-assembled in Hooke Park’s Big Shed, the building’s pieces were assembled on site.
+Having surveyed Hooke Park’s beech compartments, a digital database of 204 potential forked components was established, and from the understanding of material provided, the structural concept developed.
+Based on the criteria of this structure, 25 forks were harvested from the forest, brought back to the campus and 3D scanned in detail using photogrammetry operations.
+A bespoke organisation script developed in the Rhino/Grasshopper environment was used to generate a final arrangement of forks in collaboration with our workshop team and engineers from Arup.
+This digital model was then translated into fabrication information with which the 6-axis robotic arm transformed each fork into a finished component.
+A precise assembly jig allowed these large components to be precisely pre-assembled in the Big Shed before being transported to site for final assembly.